freeradical13/freeradical13.github.io/index.md

 The zygote and blastomeres are [totipotent stem cells][] because they can differentiate into the cells of the body and the cells outside the body (e.g. trophoblasts).
 The cells of the embryoblast are called [embryonic stem cells][] and they're [pluripotent][] meaning that they may differentiate into the cells of the body.

 Trophoblast cells induce the creation of a fluid-filled cavity (using Na<sup>+</sup> ions and osmosis) called the [blastocoel][] inside the morula which contains the embryoblast and the collection of cells is now called the [blastula][] (or blastocyst).
-In mammals, the trophoblasts of the blastocyst [implant into the endometrium][] which is the inner epithelial layer of the mother's [uterus][] (or womb), and this implantation creates the [placenta][] organ which allows for growth, nutrient exchange, waste disposal, etc.
+In mammals, the trophoblasts of the blastocyst [implant into the endometrium][] which is the inner epithelial layer of the mother's uterus, and this implantation creates the [placenta][] organ which allows for growth, nutrient exchange, waste disposal, etc.

 The cells of the blastula differentiate into multiple different layers and the total collection of cells is called the [gastrula][].
 The layers include the [ectoderm][] (outermost) and [endoderm][] (innermost) in diploblastic organisms and include a third [mesoderm][] layer (middle layer) in triploblastic organisms.
 There is also an opening called the blastospore which becomes the mouth or anus, and intestinal lining.